EndPointCorp/end-point-blog/2017/09/27/working-on-production-systems.html.md

 Some actions are so dangerous, it is a good idea to remove any chance of direct invocation on the wrong server.
 The best example of this is the SQL 'truncate' command.
 If I find myself working on multiple servers in which I need to truncate a table, I do NOT attempt to invoke the truncate command directly.
-Despite all precautions, there are many ways to accidentally run the same truncate command on the wrong serve, whether via a .psql_history lookup, or simply an errant cut-n-paste error.
+Despite all precautions, there are many ways to accidentally run the same truncate command on the wrong server, whether via a .psql_history lookup, or simply an errant cut-n-paste error.
 One solution is to put the truncate into a text file, and then invoke that text file, but that simply adds the chance that this file may be invoked on the wrong database.
 Another solution is to use a text file, but